 Cataract is where the clear natural lens inside the eye becomes cloudy so that light is scattered and blocked.
 Vision is then impaired.
-It may be like looking through a frosted glass or there may be glare in bright lights or with night-driving.
+It may be like looking through frosted glass or there may be glare in bright lights or with night driving.

 Who gets cataract?

 Cataract is more common with increasing age, though it can occur at any time in life.
-For those aged 45 to 74 the percentage of people with vision reduced by cataract is 30%.
-By age 60, more than 60% of eyes have cataracts and by 75, about 95% of eyes have cataract.
+For those aged 45 to 74 the percentage of people with vision reduced by cataract is %.
+By age 60 years, more than 60% of eyes have cataracts.
+By 75 years of age, about 95% of eyes have cataract.

 Over the age of 50 years, the crystalline lens becomes cloudy (cataract forms), and vision becomes less clear, especially in dim conditions.

 How do you know if you have a cataract?